 The Power of Music

-Friday, May 13, 2011 at 10:22AM I just watched a YouTube clip that actually caused me to have a physical reaction.
+I just watched a YouTube clip that actually caused me to have a physical reaction.
 The hair on my arms started to stand up.
 I was being physically moved by a virtual intangible.
 I started to wonder about this.

 Actually, I'm not so sure it was the video, but the circumstances of the event, and more importantly the music that caused me to have a physical reaction.